 The problem with using conversion rate as a testing metric is that it assumes you received the click.
 It doesn’t care about how often an ad is clicked – it only cares about how often someone converted after clicking on your ad.
 It is a good testing metric for landing pages since the page itself does not attract the click.
 However, in ad testing, we’re testing how we achieve the traffic, the volume possible, and what message helps to prequalify a user to convert.
 Therefore, measuring from just the click ignores how often an ad can be clicked and thus it completely ignores the volume of possible sales.

-RPI is calculated by dividing total impressions by the total revenue.
+RPI is calculated by dividing the total revenue by the total impressions.

 RPI = revenue / impressions

 It is generally displayed as a currency type.
 Here are some examples:

 |Ad||Impressions||Conversions||Revenue||Average Sale Amount||RPI|

 To make this an easy illustration, we used the exact same number of impressions for every ad.
 Rarely is this the case.
 However, since we used the same impressions, the highest revenue (ad 4) is the highest RPI (0.84).

 This ad is not the highest ratio of conversions (ad 3) or the highest average sale amount (ad 5).
 Ad 4 is the highest revenue per impression – meaning when ad 4 is displayed, you make more money than any other ad.